 And Falero got popular.
 His sensitivity in rendering the human form won him placement in many of the Paris Salons from 1877 to 1886, and in 1887, the thirty-seven year old artist moved to England to take his career to the next level.
 In London, Falero married the beautiful María Cristina Spinelli, 14 years his junior, and moved into a large studio at No. 100 Fellows Road, where they lived with a cook, a mail, and a dog that strolled the halls and announced the visitor’s to the increasingly popular studio.
 Soon, Falero was exhibiting work all over England, in the Grosvenor Gallery of Sheffield, the Walker Art Gallery in Liverpool, the Lifford Gallery in Westminster, and the Royal Academy of Arts in London, and selling paintings to liquor and watch brands.
 In 1888, Falero unveiled his masterpiece, a 120 sq ft canvas titled “The Nightmare” which was shown in the Gainsborough Gallery in Bond Street, London’s respected art-hub, with a cover-charge of one shilling.
 The Nightware was shown a handful of times over the next five years, earning praise from the press and admission-fees from eager audiences.

-Late in what would be Falero’s surprisingly short life, the artist declined in popularity and personal judgment.
+Late in Falero’s surprisingly short life, the artist declined in popularity and personal judgment.
 A pair of paintings Allegory of Paintingand Allegory of Sculpture were mocked by the press, the allegorical figures compared to barmaids, and the artist’s treatment of nudity fell under critical structiny.
 Falero’s final failing began on June of 1894, when the forty-three year old artist hired fifteen year old Maud Annie Louise Harvey as a housemaid, and then model, kicking off an eight month affair.
 Maud was fired when Falero’s wife discovered their relationship, but she was already pregnant.
 Falero eventually lost a long legal battle over paternity and was charged with paying five shillings a week to Maud in child support.
 Only a year later, in 1896, Falero died during a failed surgical intervention for an unknown medical issue, at the University College Hospital in London.
 He was 45 years old.

-So far I've managed to relay Falero’s life story while tacitly avoiding the same fact that nearly every source I've found on him so carefully ignores.
+So far I've managed to relay Falero’s life story while tacitly avoiding one fact that nearly every source I've found on him carefully ignores.
 Falero was an erotic artist.
 He made explicitly sexual art for private collectors and for use in titilating advertisements.
 When his work was exhibited in London it was shown behind closed doors and advertised via suggestive fliers—the way strip clubs advertise today.
 To get an honest assessment of Falero’s career we go all the way back to the 1924 edition of the European-American Illustrated Universal Encyclopedia, which, roughly translated from Spanish, reads:

 “At present, Falero’s works, which, although well received and popularized by engraving, did not receive any award, undoubtedly due to its advanced tendencies and a certain inclination to sensuality that, frequently, degenerated into pornography.
 The artist, discouraged, went to England in 1887, where they were better received and where the artist was rewarded for all his efforts.”